Director, Early Childhood Education Initiativesseveritt@childrenatrisk.org

-Shay has worked on CHILDREN AT RISK’s early education research and policy efforts since August 2015.
-She is also an adjunct professor at the University of Houston-Downtown in the Nonprofit Management graduate degree program.
+Shay has lead CHILDREN AT RISK’s early childhood education (ECE) efforts since August 2015 with a significant focus on publicly-funded ECE systems.
+Shay and her team produce ground-breaking research to understand strengths and opportunities of our state’s ECE systems to help inform state and local policy.
+She participates in or convenes nearly a dozen coalitions at the local, state, and national levels in different aspects of ECE, including child health, quality programming, and the early childhood workforce.
+She regularly travels across Texas meeting with state and local stakeholders, child care providers, other ECE experts, and families.
+Shay is also an adjunct professor at the University of Houston-Downtown in the Nonprofit Management graduate degree program.
 She received a Master of Social Work degree from the University of Houston, where she focused on early childhood and family wellbeing issues.
 Shay also holds a Bachelor of Arts in Political Science and Mass Communication.
-Prior to joining CHILDREN AT RISK, Shay worked for former Houston mayor Bill White for six years, first on his campaign for governor and afterward in the private sector.
+Prior to joining CHILDREN AT RISK, Shay worked for former Houston mayor Bill White for six years.
 Shay is passionate about giving children a healthy start to life and is excited to help CHILDREN AT RISK advocate for our youngest Texans.

 What was your favorite book as a child?